Plastic & Reconstructive Surgery

 In addition to the Vascular Anomalies Clinic there are two other multi-professional specialist clinics dealing with specific vascular malformations.
 These are the Klippel-Trenaunay Syndrome Clinic and the Bone Vascular Clinic.
 The Bone Vascular Clinic is dedicated to caring for children with joint involvement from their vascular malformation.

-In some cases, patients may be seen through the hospital Telemedicine service.
+In some cases, patients may be seen through the hospital virtual care service.
 Further, the Vascular Anomalies Clinic is part of the Division of Plastic and Reconstructive Surgery and the Division of Diagnostic Imaging at SickKids.
 As part of the investigations you may visit other clinics at SickKids such as Dermatology, Clinical Genetics, Paediatric Medicine, Gynaecology, Orthopaedics, Otolaryngology, Haematology and Gastroenterology, Hepatology and Nutrition.

 This will enable the team at the Vascular Anomalies Clinic to fully assess the condition.
 Investigations such as magnetic resonance imaging (MRI) or ultrasound scans may be required.
 If needed, treatment by interventional radiology (done in Image Guided Therapy), surgery (such as plastic surgery) or a combination of these may be undertaken.